Bachelor of Science in WELLNESS

 BS in Wellness:

 Today's Health & Wellness professionals provide services to help provide healthy lifestyle choices for individuals and communities.
 Professionals in the field use their skills to provide programming that promotes improved physical and mental development that leads to a healthy and rewarding life.

 The BS in Wellness is a 120-credit hour major that prepares students to be successful in the extensive field of health and wellness.
-A degree in Wellness prepares the graduate to obtain a professional position in the Health, Wellness, Human Performance, and Sports Management industry.
+A degree in Wellness prepares the graduate to obtain a professional position in the Health, Wellness, Human Performance, or Sports Management industry.
 The degree provides an interdisciplinary blend of coursework providing learning experiences in six content areas: Physical, Mental, Emotional, Social, Spiritual, and Environmental.